dalathegreat/Battery-Emulator-Wiki/docs/inverter/foxess_h1_h3_ac1_kh.md

 ---
-title: "FoxESS H1 H3 AC1 KH"
+title: "FoxESS"
 ---

-!!! info "⚠️ Word of caution, CAN overvoltage ⚠️"
+!!! danger "⚠️ Word of caution, CAN overvoltage ⚠️"
     FoxESS inverters can have high voltage potential on the CAN chip.
 They can be 110V when measuring between CAN and PE.
 It can burn up your Battery-Emulator CAN chips if there is a path to protective earth.
 This becomes a problem if the board you are using has GND on the same plane as PE.
 Then the 110V diff might leak over and damage the chips.
 A way to avoid this is to use a PSU to power the Battery-Emulator board that is not connected to PE.
 For instance a 2-prong phone charger would effectively be isolated from PE.

     Note: This does not impact the lilygo T-2CAN, it is galvanically isolated, Foxess cannot fry the T-2CAN!